MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 In SQL Server, the CREATE EXTERNAL TABLE statement creates the path and folder if it doesn't already exist.
 You can then use INSERT INTO to export data from a local SQL Server table to the external data source.
 For more information, see [PolyBase Queries](../../relational-databases/polybase/polybase-queries.md).

-If you specify LOCATION to be a folder, a PolyBase query that selects from the external table will retrieve files from the folder and all of its subfolders.
+If you specify LOCATION to be a folder, a PolyBase query that selects from the external table will retrieve files from the folder and all of its subfolders (Except for S3 where nested buckets are not supported).
 Just like Hadoop, PolyBase doesn't return hidden folders.
 It also doesn't return files for which the file name begins with an underline (_) or a period (.).

 In the following image example, if `LOCATION='/webdata/'`, a PolyBase query will return rows from `mydata.txt` and `mydata2.txt`.
 It won't return `mydata3.txt` because it's a file in a hidden subfolder.
 And it won't return `_hidden.txt` because it's a hidden file.